aaroncluo/Cricket-Data-Analysis-/README.md

 The script generates a text report (<state>_cricket_data_analysis.txt), a monthly observation graph (<state>_cricket_observations_by_month.png), and an interactive HTML map (<state>_cricket_observations_map.html) viewable in a browser.

+Updates-
 5/3 - Created project.
 Added data for Utah, Wyoming, Oregon and Nevada, US 2020 Census data and script

-5/20 - Added 13 more states: Washington, California, Idaho, Arizona, New Mexico, Texas, Oklahoma, Kansas, Colorodo, South Dakota, North Dakota, Nebraska, and Montana.
-That's the 17 western states combined with the previous ones added on 5/3.
+5/20 - Added 13 more states (Washington, California, Idaho, Arizona, New Mexico, Texas, Oklahoma, Kansas, Colorodo, South Dakota, North Dakota, Nebraska, and Montana.
+That's the 17 western states combined with the previous ones added on 5/3)

-Modified code to be able to handle two word names for New Mexico, South Dakota, and North Dakota Modified code to handle multiple states at once
+- Modified code to be able to handle two word names for New Mexico, South Dakota, and North Dakota
+- Modified code to handle multiple states at once